huugof/quote-card/spec.md

 ## 13) FAQ

 **Q: Can pushes from mobile trigger everything?**
 **A:** Yes.
-Any method that commits a new `quotes/*.md` file (Shortcuts, Working Copy, GitHub mobile) will trigger the GitHub Actions workflow to build PNGs and pages automatically.
+Any method that commits a new `quotes/*.md` file (Shortcuts, Working Copy, GitHub mobile) will trigger the GitHub Actions workflow to build JPEGs and pages automatically.

 **Q: Do we need Cloudflare/Vercel?**
 **A:** No. They’re optional for live previews or dynamic query‑param variants.
 The static‑first spec needs only your static host + CI.